 - No inventory will exist on the books at the sites.
 A just in time system will be operational and more efficient, both in time and expense.
-Also, smaller inventories will be held in COCC mobile warehouse units. - ❖ Central Operations staff, many of whom are performing direct frontline services such as home ownership, self-sufficiency, and/or relocation, will be frontlined appropriately to the low income public housing and/or Section 8 Housing Choice Voucher programs, as these costs are 100 percent low rent and/or Section 8. - ❖ Actual Section 8 amounts needed for housing assistance payments and administrative costs will be allotted to the Housing Choice Voucher program, including sufficient funds to pay asset management fees.
+Also, smaller inventories will be held in COCC mobile warehouse units. - ❖ Central Operations staff, many of whom are performing direct frontline services such as home ownership, self-sufficiency, and/or relocation, will be frontlined appropriately to the LIPH and/or HCV programs, as these costs are 100 percent low rent and/or Section 8. - ❖ Actual HCV amounts needed for HAP and administrative costs will be allotted to the HCV program, including sufficient funds to pay asset management fees.
 Block grant reserves and their interest earnings will not be commingled with Section 8 operations, enhancing the budget transparency.
-Section 8 program managers will become more responsible for their budgets in the same manner as public housing site managers. - ❖ Information Technology costs will be direct charged to the programs benefiting from them, e.g. the LIPH module cost will be direct charged to AMPs; all indirect IT costs will be charged to all cost centers based on a "per workstation" charge rather than a Fee for Service basis.
+HCV program managers will become more responsible for their budgets in the same manner as public housing site managers. - ❖ Information Technology costs will be direct charged to the programs benefiting from them, e.g. the LIPH module cost will be direct charged to AMPs; all indirect IT costs will be charged to all cost centers based on a "per workstation" charge rather than a Fee for Service basis.
 This will allow for equitable allocation of the expense while saving time and effort on invoicing.